TheEmpireBuildersGroup/marketing-site/index.md

 Technology involves two types of people: those who understand what they do not manage, and those who manage what they do not understand.
 We build the bridge.
 <span class="large-quote">&rdquo;</span>
 </p>
+<img class="img-responsive full-width row" src="{{site.baseurl}}/assets/img/office-pano.jpg" alt="" />
 <p>The team at The Empire Builders Group is recognized regularly for their expertise and contributions to the industries in which we operate.
-Our extended team includes joint venture and strategic partners providing cybersecurity, web and mobile application development, risk management and legal support to our work where our clients require this support.
-The most common thing a new prospect, especially those with complex problems, will tell us is that everyone kept referring them here no matter who they asked. <strong>Our think tank is a common resource for our peers, the industry, the press and anyone curious about the diagnostic technology space.</strong></p>
-<img class="img-responsive full-width row" src="{{site.baseurl}}/assets/img/office-pano.jpg" alt="" />
-<p>When we're not on a client site somewhere in the world, you'll find us enjoying the amazing city of Philadelphia, a bustling technology and innovation hub.
+Our extended team includes strategic partners providing cybersecurity, web and mobile application development, risk management and legal support and the services our client needs require.
+When we're not on a client site somewhere in the world, you'll find us enjoying the amazing city of Philadelphia, a bustling technology and innovation hub.
 We're community contributors, supporting our own corporate initiatives, those of our strategic partners and those our staff are personally interested.
 We’ll keep playing silly games on Twitter and attending the Philadelphia Geek Awards and consistently delivering quality technology solutions to our clients year after year so they can stay focused on their business. <strong>Let us help you get back to business</strong>.</p>
 <hr>
 <a href="{{site.baseurl}}/consult" class="btn btn-primary"><span class="icon-tools"></span> What We Do For You</a>
 <section id="tools">